-To change the logo, place your logo image anywhere in the UnForm server directory structure (main directory, the web directory, the web/en-us directory, or your custom directory.
+To change the logo, place your logo image anywhere in the UnForm server directory structure (main directory, the web/en-us directory, or your custom directory.
 Then modify the fl=filename to reference your image file.
 You can also change the title to your chosen title.